-MAP English Language Arts test contains short stories, poems, dialogues, magazine articles, charts and tables.
+MAP English language arts tests contain short stories, poems, dialogue, magazine articles, charts and tables.
 Children need to be able to read a wide variety of texts ranging from road signs to restaurant menus, comic books to classics, and from tennis shoe ads to computer manuals.

 Tip #4: Build your child's reading stamina.

 To build reading stamina, you may wish to encourage your child to increase gradually the amount of time she reads at one sitting.
 Include short breaks, such as stretching or closing her eyes for a minute.
-Set individual reading goals based upon doing the "best that she can."
+Set individual reading goals based upon doing her best.

 Tip #5: Teach your child that visuals are part of the text.